 One option is to contact bloggers that have audiences that intersect with your own.
 Offer to write a guest blog post and provide an accompanying pitch that’s a natural fit for their site.
 In return, you can usually slip in a couple of your own links.

-Sometimes the best strategy is to work in reverse.
+Sometimes the best link building strategy is to work in reverse.
 Instead of trying to get others to directly feature your brand, you can feature them on your site or blog.
 This could look like writing an endorsement post of their products and services, or mentioning the company’s founder in a positive light.